Client Protection Board

 The Client Protection Board, formerly known as "Lawyers' Fund for Client Protection Board," was established by the Washington Supreme Court in 1995 at the request of the Washington State Bar Association by the adoption of Rule 15 of the Admission and Practice Rules (APR).
 Prior to the adoption of that rule, the WSBA had voluntarily maintained a "Lawyer's Indemnity Fund" since 1960.

 Every state in the United States, as well as many other countries including Canada, Australia and New Zealand, maintain such funds.
 Although common to the legal profession, similar protection funds are unknown in most other professions.

 The Client Protection Fund was created “in order to promote public confidence in the administration of justice and the integrity of the legal profession.”
-Further, the Fund, “may be used for the purpose of relieving or mitigating a pecuniary loss sustained by any person by reason of the dishonesty of, or failure to account for money or property entrusted to, any lawyer, LLLT, or LPO of the Bar as a result of or directly related to the lawyer's, LLLT's, or LPO's practice of law, or while acting as a fiduciary in a matter directly related to the lawyer, LLLT's, or LPO's practice of law” ( Washington State Court Rules, Admission to Practice Rule 15).
+The Fund, “may be used for the purpose of relieving or mitigating a pecuniary loss sustained by any person by reason of the dishonesty of, or failure to account for money or property entrusted to, any lawyer, LLLT, or LPO of the Bar as a result of or directly related to the lawyer's, LLLT's, or LPO's practice of law, or while acting as a fiduciary in a matter directly related to the lawyer, LLLT's, or LPO's practice of law.”
+(Washington State Court Rules, Admission and Practice Rule 15)